-How can I choose the right CAO course for me after the Leaving Cert? – 7 steps to making the right choice for a brighter future
+How can I choose the right CAO course for me? – 7 steps to making the right choice for a brighter future

 | No Comments

-The university college application deadlines follow quickly after that.
-And then you’re into exams mode …
+The CAO & university college application deadlines are here.
+And perhaps you’re already into exams mode …

 • Start with jotting down what you think interests you most, asking how it relates to your strengths/talents – what you’d like to be good at and/or skills you’d like to develop – if you’re not sure what you’d prefer just ask your family, friends, take interest questionnaires/aptitude tests, or book a consultation https://caseycareers.ie/contact/